Go Chasing Waterfalls

 How: Drive south 11km from the Whistler Village and watch for signage.
 The parking lot will be on the left side of the highway.
 This walk starts by crossing the river on a cute covered bridge shortly after leaving the parking lot and continues on a wide, well-maintained trail.
 There is only one intersection, take a right as directed by the sign and cross the train tracks when it’s safe.
 This will first take you to a breath-taking viewing platform above the falls.
 The trail continues on to another viewing area that showcases Black Tusk Mountain and Daisy Lake, well worth the small walk.

 Tips: To view the falls in full daylight, make sure you get there in the morning as the canyon below loses light early.
 The morning sun often creates a rainbow below the falls, making it worth the wake-up.
 It is possible to reach the bottom of Brandywine Falls, however, while the view is beautiful, it is a difficult trail and not recommended.
-If you’re the adventurous type, take proper hiking shoes, a partner, and follow the trail that extends past the last viewing platform.
+If you’re the adventurous type, take proper hiking boots, a partner, and follow the trail that extends past the last viewing platform.
 It will head away from the falls, then descend down a boulder field and finally wrap back towards to the base of the falls.
 The gates lock daily from 8pm – 8am so plan your trip with that in mind.
 Brandywine Falls is connected to the Sea to Sky Trail, making for a lengthy list of “add-ons.”
 Follow the signs to view Swim Lake, Bungee Bridge or the Cal-Check Suspension Bridge to extend your visit to Brandywine Park.

 Given their proximity and ease of access, visiting both Alexander and Brandywine Falls makes for a great Whistler waterfall day trip if you’re staying in Whistler village and have a car to take you to those further out locations.